Quantile Graphical Models: Prediction and Conditional Independence with Applications to Systemic Risk: Estimators for High-Dimensional Quantile Graphical Models

-The estimate of the prediction quantile graph is given by the support of $(\check\beta_{a\tau})_{\tau \in \mathcal{T},a\in V}$, namely that is, it is induced by the covariates selected by the $\ell_1$-penalized estimator.
-These thresholded estimators not only have the same rates of convergence as the original penalized estimator but possess additional sparsity guarantees.
+The estimate of the prediction quantile graph is given by the support of $(\check\beta_{a\tau})_{a\in V, \tau \in \mathcal{T}}$, namely That is, it is induced by covariates selected by the $\ell_1$-penalized estimator.
+Those thresholded estimators not only have the same rates of convergence as of the original penalized estimators but also possess additional sparsity guarantees.